A regular question received by our consultants is that of who to tip and how much while on safari in Africa.

 On many overlanding tours, a kitty is kept.
 Each person contributes a set amount at the beginning and the guide tips where necessary throughout the trip (excluding restaurant tips).
 A running tab is kept to keep track of where the money goes, and anything left at the end is returned.

 Who To Tip on your travels in Africa

 The most often-asked question is ‘Who do we tip?’, as this differs significantly from other continents.
 In Africa, we tip for good service by porters, transfer/taxi drivers, petrol attendants, wait staff, hotel/lodge staff, guides, trackers and mokoro polers.

-While some countries differ on tipping etiquette, in general southern and East African tipping is relatively generic.
+While some countries differ on tipping etiquette, in general, southern and East African tipping is relatively generic.
 Some hotels/restaurants/safaris include a service charge in the overall bill, so ask about this at each establishment.

-Taxi Drivers/ Transfers
+Tips for Taxi Drivers/ Transfers

 For longer transfers, a 10% tip is fair.